Important refund information

 If you bought your ticket from Gatwick Express, Great Northern, Southern or Thameslink, enhanced arrangements for refunds and exchange are detailed below.

-We will continue to review the dates of travel that these arrangements apply to.
 If you bought your ticket from another train company or a booking agent, please contact them for information on their refund policy.

 |Ticket type||Refund exchange policy|

 |Anytime, Off-Peak, and Super Off-Peak tickets||A full refund is available for unused tickets with no fees applied.
 You have up to 56 days from the date you intended to travel to apply for this refund, however refunds will be processed in the order they are received.|